vitobotta/hetzner-k3s/docs/Creating_a_cluster.md

 hetzner-k3s create --config cluster_config.yaml | tee create.log
 ```

-This will take a few minutes depending on the number of masters and worker nodes.
+This process will take a few minutes, depending on how many master and worker nodes you have.

 ### Disabling public IPs (IPv4 or IPv6 or both) on nodes

-With `enable_public_net_ipv4: false` and `enable_public_net_ipv6: false` you can disable the public interface for all nodes for improved security and saving on ipv4 addresses costs.
-These settings are global and effects all master and worker nodes.
-If you disable public IPs be sure to run hetzer-k3s from a machine that has access to the same private network as the nodes either directly or via some VPN.
+To improve security and save on IPv4 address costs, you can disable the public interface for all nodes by setting `enable_public_net_ipv4: false` and `enable_public_net_ipv6: false`.
+These settings are global and will apply to all master and worker nodes.
+If you disable public IPs, make sure to run hetzner-k3s from a machine that has access to the same private network as the nodes, either directly or through a VPN.

-Additional networking setup is required via cloud init, so it's important that the machine from which you run hetzner-k3s have internet access and DNS configured correctly, otherwise the cluster creation process will get stuck after creating the nodes.
-See [this discussion](https://github.com/vitobotta/hetzner-k3s/discussions/252) for additional information and instructions.
+Additional networking setup is required via cloud-init, so it’s important that the machine you use to run hetzner-k3s has internet access and DNS configured correctly.
+Otherwise, the cluster creation process will get stuck after creating the nodes.
+For more details and instructions, you can refer to [this discussion](https://github.com/vitobotta/hetzner-k3s/discussions/252).

 ### Using alternative OS images

-By default, the image in use is `ubuntu-24.04` for all the nodes, but you can specify a different default image with the root level `image` config option or even different images for different static node pools by setting the `image` config option in each node pool.
-This way you can, for example, have some node pools with ARM instances use the correct OS image for ARM.
-To do this and use say Ubuntu 24.04 on ARM instances, set `image` to `103908130` with a specific image ID.
-With regard to autoscaling, due to a limitation in the Cluster Autoscaler for Hetzner it is not possible yet to specify a different image for each autoscaled pool, so for now you can specify the image for all autoscaled pools by setting the `autoscaling_image` setting if you want to use an image different from the one specified in `image`.
+By default, the image used for all nodes is `ubuntu-24.04`, but you can specify a different default image by using the root-level `image` config option.
+You can also set different images for different static node pools by using the `image` config option within each node pool.
+For example, if you have node pools with ARM instances, you can specify the correct OS image for ARM.
+To do this, set `image` to `103908130` with the specific image ID.

+However, for autoscaling, there’s a current limitation in the Cluster Autoscaler for Hetzner.
+You can’t specify different images for each autoscaled pool yet.
+For now, if you want to use a different image for all autoscaling pools, you can set the `autoscaling_image` option to override the default `image` setting.

 To see the list of available images, run the following: